pankajparashar/canidev.tools/README.md

  1. In **Sources** > Add a breakpoint by clicking the line number > Right click and select "Edit Breakpoint...".
 2. Click **Add Action** > Select "Play Sound" to hear a beep sound each time the statement is executed.
 ## 2. Add class to element
- Can I add a class to an element?
+ Can I add a class to an HTML element?
 - [Chrome](https://canidev.tools/add-class-element/chrome)
  1. Inspect the element > Look for ".cls" button in the Styles pane next to the Filter field.
 2. Click the button and search for the existing class names to add to the element.